InfraBlockchain/yosemite-j/README.md

 * Allmost all of methods return Java 8 CompletableFuture.
 That means you can get the result synchronously or asynchronously.

 ### Creating Digital Contract
+* Even if createDigitalContract method returns successfully, the digital contract you have created is not actually created on the YosemiteChain.
+* The create action must be included in the block and finally confirmed by other block producers, which it is called the action is irreversible.
+* You must check the finality or irreversibility of the action so that the digital contract is actually created.
+* The program must poll(check regurarly) to confirm the irreversibility with []getActions method](#getting-the-list-of-actions).
 ```java
 List<String> signers = Arrays.asList("user1", "user2");
 // prepare expiration time based on UTC time-zone